-Sacred to the great Lord Shiva, Kumararama Samarlakota Kumara Bhimeswara Swamy Temple is one of the Pancharama Kshetras in India.
-It is located in Samarlakota of East Godavari at Andhra Pradesh.
-The other four temples are Amararama, Draksharama, Ksheerarama and Somarama.
-It has been written in the Puranas, that to visit a Shiva temple a person has to have the “yogam” / “Yog”(opportunity given by god/boon).
-So if you are seeking Moksha you should visit this place blessed with pure sanctity.
+Kumararama Samarlakota Kumara Bhimeswara Swamy Temple is one of the Pancharama Kshetras in honor of Lord Shiva.
+It is in Samarlakota of East Godavari at Andhra Pradesh.
+The other four temples are Amararama, Draksharama, Ksheerarama, and Somarama.
+If one seeks Moksha, one should definitely visit this temple.

-Significance of the Samarlakota Kumara Bhimeswara Swamy Temple
+What is the significance of the Samarlakota Kumara Bhimeswara Swamy Temple?

 - The temple has carvings of apsaras on its walls.